JarrettSF/JarrettSF/README.md

 - 👋 I’m Jarrett
-- 👀 I’m interested in open source projects including client and server side coding applications and higher level programming concepts.
+- 👀 I’m interested in open source projects including client side and server side coding applications.
+I am also interested in developing technologies associated with higher level programming concepts.
 - 🌱 I’m currently learning to work with C++, React, Vue and dynamic API calls.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me Jarrettflowers@hotmail.com